 They did refund all four payments, but it took multiple threats to escalate the matter before the refunds were made.

 Software and hardware unlocking are not methods worth trying.
 The only truly effective way to unlock your iPhone X is IMEI unlocking.
-I started with a list of 20 iPhone unlock providers, actually tested three, and I feel very confident recommending the only one that gave me a 100% success rate: Doctor Unlock.
+I started with a list of 20 iPhone unlock providers, actually tested three, and I feel very confident recommending the only one that gave me a 100% success rate: IMEI Doctor.

 Inexpensive, fast, great customer support and (last but not least) when I’ve sent an iPhone to them, it’s been unlocked.
 Every time.

 Want to unlock your iPhone X?
-The best choice is Doctor Unlock.
+The best choice is IMEI Doctor.